How I Plan a Last-Minute Weekend Trip

 Where I’m finishing

 Everything in between stays flexible.
-Some of the best weekends come from leaving room to explore or slow down.
+Some of the best weekends come from leaving room to explore or just relax.

 My Take